- June 2017: Following a series of open house-format community workshops in spring and summer 2016, MidPen submitted a pre-application to the County.

 - March 12, 2021: The California Coastal Commission certified the LCP Amendment as submitted by the County of San Mateo.

-- Following the Coastal Commission certification of the LCP amendment, the County will review the Coastal Development Permit for project-level approval.
-The public can participate in hearings at the Coastside Design Review Committee, Planning Commission, and Board of Supervisors.
+- The County will review the Coastal Development Permit for project-level approval.
+The public can participate in future hearings at the Coastside Design Review Committee, Planning Commission, and Board of Supervisors.